pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

 - "the 1st argument is conjugated"
 - **problem**:
   - We need to continue to work on the inverse of the FT.
-  - We have seen that the FT maps L1 functions to continuous functions and that the transformed functions dont need to be integrable.
+  - We have seen that the FT maps $L^1$ functions to continuous functions and that the transformed functions do not need to be integrable.
-  - We couldnt even apply the FT twice bec after the FT we may loose this integrability.
+  - We could not even apply the FT twice bec after the FT we may loose this integrability.
-  - This show that we need a different space.
+  - This shows that we need a different space.
-  - It will turn out that there is a space where the def. of the FT that we have is invertible
+  - It will turn out that there is a space where the def. of the FT that we have is invertible.

 ## 3.11 Schwartz Space